tamird/linux/Documentation/kallsyms-hash-migration.md

 Series C (enforcement and cleanup in -next/CI):
 9. Enable `CONFIG_KALLSYMS_STRICT_ID=y` in -next/CI configs; fix resulting build errors in batches.
+10. Delete `KSYM_NAME_LEN`/`KSYM_SYMBOL_LEN` and any buffer assumptions; push explicit lengths or table-derived lengths through all call sites so the constants disappear.
-10. Gate legacy wrappers behind EXPERT or drop them once the tree is clean under strict mode.
+11. Gate legacy wrappers behind EXPERT or drop them once the tree is clean under strict mode.
-11. Remove temporary diagnostics once no users remain.
+12. Remove temporary diagnostics once no users remain.

 ## Workflow (with b4)